CSCfi/rahti-user-guide/docs/tutorials/patterns.md

 pi-gj7xg   0/1       Completed   0          3m
 ```

-Thus the stdout of the job is:
+Thus the standard output of the job is:

 ```bash
 $ oc logs pi-gj7xg